Alexander Dimitry: Career

-Alexander frequently traveled to Washington D.C., where he met his wife, Mary Powell Mills.
-Mills was the daughter of Robert Mills a distinguished architect.
+Dimitry frequently traveled to Washington, D.C., where he met his wife, Mary Powell Mills.
+Mills was the daughter of Robert Mills, a distinguished architect.
 He was from Charleston, South Carolina, and the designer of the Washington Monument.
-The couple married in Washington D.C. on April 5, 1835.
-In 1835, Alexander became principal clerk for the Southwest postal department.
-He remained at this position for four years.
+The couple married in Washington, D.C., on April 5, 1835.
+In 1835, Alexander became the principal clerk for the Southwest Postal Department.
+He remained in this position for four years and several of his children were born in Washington.
+Alexander was a notable author and wrote for many different publications from 1830 to 1850 under the pseudonym Tobias Guarnerius.
+His son Charles Patton Dimitry would later take on the name Tobias Guarnerius Jr.

 The U.S. Congress appointed Dimitry secretary of the commission sent to Mexico to settle disputes.
 His knowledge of the Spanish language and international law made him a valuable member of the commission.
 When he returned to Louisiana he established the college of Saint Charles Parish.
-He was dean of the College.
+He was dean of the college.
 Dimitry then became superintendent of the schools of New Orleans.
-Around this time, Alexander educated prominent creole American author, poet, and translator Mary Bushnell Williams.
+Around this time, Alexander educated prominent Creole American author, poet, and translator Mary Bushnell Williams.